Are You And Your Salon Sustainable Enough?

-Today, 22 April, marks Earth Day an annual celebration and reminder of the ways we can help and protect the planet.
-One day of doing this in hairdressing is making your salon more sustainable.
-The term ‘sustainability’ is evolving from being a buzz word to an essential way of life.
-Be inspired by these salons who implementing a number of positive initiatives that you could easily experiment with this year….
+The term 'sustainability' has evolved from being a buzzword to an essential way of life.
+Be inspired by these salons who are implementing a number of positive initiatives that you could easily experiment with this year….

 - The cell also produces one cylinder's worth of hot water (200 litres) each day as a byproduct, further reducing their energy consumption.